 - HD 720p video camera with video light

-- Display: 16 million colours, TFT touchscreen, 320 x 480 pixels (3
+- Display: 16 million colours, TFT touchscreen, 320 x 480 pixels (3 inches) with auto-rotation

 - Media player with album art, TrackID, PlayNow and Sony xLOUD engine

 - MP3 / AAC ringtones